cobwebos/docs/articles/azure-stack/azure-stack-troubleshooting.md

 Code examples are provided as is and expected results cannot be guaranteed.
 This section is subject to frequent edits and updates as improvements to the product are implemented.

 ## <a name="known-issues"></a>Known Issues
 * You may notice deployment taking longer than previous releases.
+* You may experience a deployment failure, with an error indicating date or time problems.
+If you receive this, wait one minute and use the *-rerun* option to start your deployment again.
 * You will see an error when signing in to a deployment with ADFS.
 The text will read "Sorry, we had some trouble signing you in.
 Click 'Try again' to try again."
 This is a known error, and clicking Try Again will take you to the portal.
 You can also add *https://*.local.azurestack.external* to the "Local Intranet" trusted sites in Internet Explorer.
 * Logging out of portal in AD FS deployment will result in an error message.
 * You may see incorrect cores/minute usage information for Windows and Linux VMs.